-- 1) His/her physical appearance. - 2) What he/she says, thinks, feels and dreams. - 3) What he/she does or does not do. - 4) What others say about him/her and how others react to him/her.
+- a) His/her physical appearance. - b) What he/she says, thinks, feels and dreams. - c) What he/she does or does not do. - d) What others say about him/her and how others react to him/her.

 Characters are convincing if they are: consistent, motivated and life-like (resemble real people).